 \section{Monte Carlo Gradient Approximation}

 In this section, we introduce the Monte Carlo Gradient Approximation method for computing gradients in 2D.
-For both the derivation and the numerical experiments, the electrical potential $ \varphi $ is modeled by a time-dependent linear diffusion equation with spatially varying isotropic diffusion coefficient $ D(\r) $ in a Cartesian coordinate system.
-The equation equals
+For both the derivation and the numerical experiments, the electric potential $ \varphi $ is modeled by a time-dependent linear diffusion equation with spatially varying isotropic diffusion coefficient $ D(\r) $ in a Cartesian coordinate system.
+The equation is

-where $ \r = \left( x, y \right)^T $ and $ \nabla = \left( \p{x}, \p{y} \right)^T $.
+where $ \r = \left( x, y \right)^\top $ and $ \nabla = \left( \p{x}, \p{y} \right)^\top $.
 The quantity of interest is the electric field $ \e = - \nabla \ep $.
 The idea of the Monte Carlo Gradient Approximation method is to derive an evolution equation directly for $ \e $.
-Taking the gradient of Equation \eqref{mcga:eletric_pot} and assuming sufficient smoothness of $ \ep $ and $ D $ to interchange the order of differentiation, we obtain
+Taking the gradient of Equation \eqref{mcga:electric_pot} and assuming sufficient smoothness of $ \ep $ and $ D $ to interchange the order of differentiation, we obtain